lisa-lumos/Snowflake/05-using-snowflake.md

 Results for queries executed in worksheets are cached for up to 1 year.
 This cache is included in the data storage usage for your account.

+Custom filters let you change the results of a query or visualization without directly editing the query.
+An account admin must grant each role (including itself) the permission to create custom filters.

 ## Classic Web Interface

 ## Virtual Warehouse